0l1v31r4/CoordinatesPolygonMap/README.md

 ## Coordinates Polygon Map
-Adapted design, which calculates whether a coordinated belongs to a certain polygon in map, with use of calculation math.
+Adapted design, which calculates whether a coordinated belongs to a certain polygon at map, with use of calculation math.

 ### References
 * https://kuniga.wordpress.com/2010/11/19/ponto-dentro-de-poligono/